opctl/opctl/README.md

 # Supported Use Cases

 ### Project
-- add project op
+- add op to project
-- add project sub-op
+- add sub-op to project op
-- list project ops
+- list ops of project
 - set description of project op

 ### Op Run